Menu

 Target Audience

-This presentation is intended for licensed mental health professionals and graduate student trainees.
-The instructional level of this presentation is Beginner.
+This presentation is intended for licensed mental health professionals and advanced graduate student trainees seeking licensure and with at least some clinical experience.
+The instructional level of this presentation is INTERMEDIATE

 Continuing Education